sakibulalikhan/terminal-weather/README.md

 ## What can you do with this tool?

-*How the Weather in the city.
+* How is the Weather in the city.
-*How much Temperature is in the city & feels like.
+* How much Temperature is in the city & feel like.
-*How much Humidity is in the city.
+* How much Humidity is in the city.
-*How much visibility is in the city.
+* How much visibility is in the city.
-*How much wind speed is in the city.
+* How much wind speed is in the city.

 # [Follow me on Twitter](https://twitter.com/sakibulalikhan) [@sakibulalikhan](https://twitter.com/sakibulalikhan)